Hangal: Politics

 Srinivas Mane of Indian National Congress party is the MLA representing the Hangal (Vidhana Sabha constituency) since 2 November 2021.

 Transport

 Hangal is approximately 370 km from Bengaluru and 40 km from Haveri.
-The town can be reached from Bengaluru via Chitradurga and Haveri and from Dharwad via Hubli and Shiggavi.
+The town can be reached from Bengaluru via Chitradurga and Haveri and from Dharwad via Hubli and Shiggaavi.
 The nearest rail head is at Haveri (railway station code HVR).

 Temples

 Hangal has many historic temples related to the Chalukyas and the Hoysalas.

 Tarakeshwara Temple

 The Tarakeshwara Temple is a large structure decorated with images and pillars dating to the Chalukya era in the mid-12th century and dedicated to the Hindu god Shiva in his form as Tarakeshwara.
 The images include scenes from the Ramayana.

 The outer walls are designed with miniature shikaras of both Dravidian and Nagara style.
-The pillars of the open main hall are lathe turned wood.
-They have a bell shaped section and other decorations including elephants and diamond shaped motifs in bands.
+The pillars of the open main hall are lathe turned stone.
+They have a bell-shaped section and other decorations including elephants and diamond shaped motifs in bands.
 The elephants are carved so there appears to be a space between their trunks and the pillars.
 The band motifs vary in detail.
 The temple main hall has a large domed ceiling.
-It consists of concentric circles of cusped mouldings.
+It consists of concentric circles of cusped moldings.
 At the apex, the ceiling falls rosette or pendant design.
 The overlying roof is a stepped pyramid shape.

 Nearby is the ramal, an octagonal piece of stone in a corbelled lotus shape.
 It is 30 ft and is supported on eight pillars.
 There are memorial stones carved with religious (Mastigallu) and military (Veeragallu) scenes.
 Eight of them are guardians of eight cardinal points.

 There is a sanctuary adjoining the main hall.
 The Nandi pavilion rests on twelve pillars and contains balcony seating.
 There is also a Ganesha temple of the Nagara style (northern curvilinear) shikhara (miniature temple decorations.)